The Sustainable Development Goals

 Our diverse workforce makes us a better firm.
 We’re committed to creating an inclusive workplace and culture where everyone can reach their full potential.

-• We continue to publish our assessment of female economic empowerment across OECD countries in our annual Women in Work Index, and published a report on the gender pay gap in the technology sector.
-We also ran the Scale-up Female Founders programme, which sought to create commercial opportunities for women running high potential tech companies.
+• We continue to publish our assessment of female economic empowerment across OECD countries in our annual Women in Work Index, which shows the ongoing disparities women face at work compared to men.
 (Target 5.5)

 7. Affordable and clean energy

-Although our energy footprint is limited, we want to reduce our consumption.
-We use our operations and skills to accelerate the transition to clean energy.
+We use our operations and skills to accelerate the transition to clean energy, to reduce our overall consumption.

-• To support the demand for – and delivery of – renewable energy we continue to use a 100% renewable electricity, backed by Renewable Energy Guarantee of Origin (REGO) certificates.
+• To support the demand for – and delivery of – renewable energy, we continue to use 100% renewable electricity, backed by Renewable Energy Guarantee of Origin (REGO) certificates.
 We’ve also moved to a renewable gas tariff, backed by Renewable Gas Guarantee of Origin (RGGO) certificates.
 These arrangements apply to all mainland UK offices that we operate ourselves.
-In 2018 they accounted for 72% of our total electricity consumption, and 61% of our overall energy consumption.
+Find out more about the progress we’ve been making towards our energy consumption targets on our Integrated Reporting Hub.
 (Target 7.2)

 • We’ve been confirmed as an Approved Verifier under the Climate Bond Standards and Certification Scheme, to support green bond issuers globally in scaling the green bonds market.
 (Target 7.a)

 • We supported developing countries to deliver climate-compatible development, including renewable energy, through our leadership of the Climate Development Knowledge Network (CDKN), and continue to support them in the international climate change negotiations.
-We’ve also extended our work with the World Economic Forum (WEF) to explore how the Fourth Industrial Revolution can be harnessed to address environmental challenges.
 (Target 7.b)

 16. Peace, justice and strong institutions

-As a professional services firm, and given the breadth and quantity of clients we work with, our core advisory, assurance and tax services and operational practices play an important role in upholding effective, accountable and transparent institutions that society can trust.
+As a professional services firm, and given the breadth and quantity of clients we work with, our core services and operational practices play an important role in upholding effective and accountable institutions that society can trust.

-• Since 2002, we’ve hosted the Building Public Trust Awards for the FTSE 100, FTSE 250, and private, public and charity sectors, to encourage organisations to produce clear, transparent corporate reporting.
+• Since 2002, we’ve hosted the PwC Building Trust Awards (formerly the Building Public Trust Awards) for the private, public and third sectors, recognising those that are leading the way in delivering sustainable outcomes through insightful reporting.
 (Target 16.6)

-• We operate in line with a stringent Code of Conduct, and all of our partners, staff and contractors undertake regular mandatory training to help them understand our ethical requirements, including those relating to corruption and bribery.
+• We operate in line with our Code of Conduct, and all of our partners, staff and contractors undertake regular mandatory training to help them understand our ethical requirements, including those relating to corruption and bribery.
 (Target 16.5)

 • Our Modern Slavery Statement sets out our approach to identify and prevent exploitation, trafficking and other human rights infringements, in both our operations and our supply chain.
 (Target 16.2)